Weekend Getaway to Chicago

 Instead of a play-by-play itinerary, I’ve provided a guide with some of my favorite sights and eats for you to pick-n-choose your favorites!
-Create your own custom weekend in the Windy City.
+Create your own custom weekend to spend the perfect weekend in Chicago.

 Where to Stay